iPads in the Classrooms

 The FLDC recognised the importance of students with DLD developing their skills in Information and Communication Technologies (ICT) to support their learning.
 In collaboration with the P&C, a bank of iPads was purchased to be used across all sites.
 The staff was involved in a series of professional learning opportunities on how to effectively use iPads to develop Oral Language, Literacy and Numeracy.
 They have proven to be a very engaging and motivating tool for learning.
 This continues to be a focus with the expansion of iPads in classrooms for students to create and communicate information and ideas across all curriculum areas.

-MULTILIT (“Making Up Lost Time In Literacy”) is a specialized reading and spelling program that has been developed at Macquarie University Special Education Centre (MUSEC).
+MULTILIT (“Making Up Lost Time In Literacy”) is a specialised reading and spelling program that has been developed at Macquarie University Special Education Centre (MUSEC).
 It has been specifically designed for teaching low-progress readers in Year 2 and above who are reading at a level considerably below what might be expected for their age.
 It involves intensive, systematic instruction in word attack skills (phonics), sight word recognition and supported book reading.
 Research from MUSEC has shown that incorporating these elements in classroom programs greatly supports student progress.
 There are three components to the Word Attack Skills part of the program – accuracy, fluency and spelling.
 These components incorporate explicit and systematic teaching of decoding skills (teaching students’ sounds that they can then build into words), achieving automaticity of those decoding skills, and putting these skills into written practice.
-In 2012 volunteers were trained in implementing the MULTILIT program and with the assistance of support teachers and Education Assistants the program was provided to all year 2 & 3 students across the three sites.
+The MULTILIT program is provided to all year 2 & 3 students across the three sites.

 Sports and Fundamental Skills